 Eye irritation and excessive rubbing of the eye

 HOW IS KERATOCONUS DIAGNOSED?

 Keratoconus can usually be diagnosed with a slit-lamp examination as well measurement of the corneal curvature.
 Your optometrist will look for signs such as corneal thinning, stress lines, and scarring at the apex of the corneal cone.
 Keratoconus, especially in the early stages, can be difficult to diagnose and its symptoms could be associated with other eye problems.
 Simply recognizing symptoms does not by itself diagnose the condition.
-The most reliable way to detect is through the use of a corneal imaging device called corneal topographer.
+The most reliable way to detect keratoconus is through the use of a corneal imaging device called a corneal topographer.